Zimbabwe: Nelson Chamisa Thinks Women Are Chattel for Politicians to Barter With

 Nelson Chamisa, Zimbabwe's main opposition leader, made such inappropriate gender remarks during his recent election campaign that Zimbabweans are questioning his leadership ability

-While addressing Movement for Democratic Change (MDC) supporters in the United Kingdom, Chamisa predicted "a crashing defeat" for Mnangagwa.
+While addressing Movement for Democratic Change (MDC) supporters in the United Kingdom, Chamisa predicted "a crashing defeat" for President Emmerson Mnangagwa.

 In a video he is pictured as saying, "If Mnangagwa wins 5% in a free election, I will give him my sister.
 I have a sister who just turned 18 and is looking for a husband.
 I am betting on this because I know it won't happen."